- Understanding the Model Context Protocol (MCP) for AI Integration

 Structured JSON Messages in MCP

-These fields make MCP messages self-descriptive and machine-readable.
-Notably, there is no explicit field for “message type” – instead, the presence or absence of certain fields defines the type.
-For example, a message with a method and no result or error is a Request; a message with result or error (but no method) is a Response to a prior request; and a message with a method but no id is treated as a one-way Notification (no response expected).
+These fields make MCP messages self-descriptive.
+The presence or absence of fields determines the message type: a message with method and id is a Request; a message with result or error and an id is a Response; a message with method but no id is a Notification.

 MCP Transport Layers and Connection Flows

 The Model Context Protocol (MCP) is transport-agnostic, meaning it can operate over any channel capable of carrying JSON text.
-This flexibility allows MCP to support multiple transport layers—Standard Input/Output (STDIO), HTTP with Server-Sent Events (SSE), and WebSockets—each suited to specific use cases.
-Below, we explore these transport mechanisms, their connection flows, message framing, and their respective strengths and limitations.
+This flexibility allows MCP to support multiple transport layers.
+It supports Standard Input/Output (STDIO), HTTP with Server-Sent Events (SSE), and WebSockets.
+Let’s now look at these transport mechanisms, their connection flows, message framing, and their strengths and limitations.

 Transport Layers